 Upon completion of the scheme, it's expected that you'll be ready to take on a managerial position in either a marketing or commercial team where you can put your finely honed skills to work.

-Applications for 2017 entry are being accepted until Friday 4 November 2016.
-Explore the scheme in greater depth on Virgin Media's commercial marketing graduate scheme page.
+Applications for 2017 entry are now closed.
+However, you can still explore the scheme in greater depth on Virgin Media's commercial marketing graduate scheme page.
 You can also ask any questions via their social media channels.

 Mobile and internet